wp-plugins/utubevideo-gallery/readme.txt

 = How many video galleries can I create? =

-Unlimited.
+As many as you want.

-= Can I use any YouTube video? =
+= Can I use any YouTube or Vimeo video? =

 Generally, yes, except in cases where the video it set to disable embedding.

-= Are Vevo youtube videos supported? =
+= Are Vevo YouTube videos supported? =

-Yes, all youtube videos should work unless embedding has been disabled.
+Yes, all YouTube and Vimeo videos should work unless embedding has been disabled.

-= Are any other types of videos supported (ie not youtube)? =
+= Are any other types of videos supported (ie not YouTube)? =

-No, only Youtube videos are supported, hence the name of the plugin.
+Yes, Even though the plugin is named uTubeVideo Gallery, Vimeo videos are now supported also.

 = Can I change the size of the video player? =